kamilburda/batcher/docs/sections/Customization.md

 **Rename layer**

-Rename a layer according to the specified pattern.
+Rename layers according to the specified pattern.
-This procedure uses the same text entry for patterns as the one next to `Save as` (as described in [Adjusting Layer Names](#adjusting-layer-names)).
+This procedure uses the same text entry as the one next to `Save as` described in [Adjusting Layer Names](#adjusting-layer-names).
 If this procedure is specified, the text entry next to `Save as` has no effect.

 Additionally, this procedure allows customizing whether to also rename folders (by enabling `Rename folders`) or only rename folders (by enabling `Rename folders` and disabling `Rename layers`).